diificult/PalBet/frontend/public/README.md

 <h3 align="center"> 🎲PalBet </h3>

   <p align="center">
     Ever told your mate "I bet you I could do a kick flip".
 Probably not but you've probably said something similar.
 Perhaps its a prediction that takes years to know the outcome, so by the time it comes round to it, you've forgotten!
 I've created a website where you can do exactly that, and not forget.
-You don't even have to bet real money, using virtual currency, you dont have to risk anything.
+You don't even have to bet real money, using virtual currency, you don't have to risk anything.
   </p>
 </div>